ptahmose/SqliteImgDoc/README.md

 # SQLiteImgDoc

-This is an experiment - in order to evaluate the feasibility of using [SQLite](https://www.sqlite.org/index.html) as the persistance-layer (or file-format) for multi-dimensional images (as encountered e.g. in microscopy, cf. [OME-TIFF](https://docs.openmicroscopy.org/ome-model/6.0.0/ome-tiff/index.html) or [BioFormats](https://www.openmicroscopy.org/bio-formats/)).
+This is an experiment - in order to evaluate the feasibility of using [SQLite](https://www.sqlite.org/index.html) as the persistence-layer (or file-format) for multi-dimensional images (as encountered e.g. in microscopy, cf. [OME-TIFF](https://docs.openmicroscopy.org/ome-model/6.0.0/ome-tiff/index.html) or [BioFormats](https://www.openmicroscopy.org/bio-formats/)).

 ## Design considerations